 - Formal approval by the department, based on the complete application and supporting documents.

-- Submit the following documents with a formal application to the program through CSUN’s Office of Admission and Records:
+- Submit the following documents with a formal application to the program through CSUN’s Office of Admissions:

 - Personal statement of interest

 B. Requirements for the M.S.
 Degree in Family and Consumer Sciences